tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 ::

-    cap.read(raw_buf, sliced_buf, n_lines, timestamp, timeout_ms)
+    cap_data = cap.read(timeout_ms)

-This function is a combination of *read_raw()* and *read_sliced()*, i.e. reads a raw VBI frame from the capture context into *raw_buf* and decodes it to sliced data which is returned in *sliced_buf*.
-For details on parameters see above.
+This function is a combination of *read_raw()* and *read_sliced()*, i.e. reads a VBI frame from the capture context and returns both the raw data and the results of "slicing" the raw data.
+The results are stored in an object of type *ZvbiCapture.Result*, which is a named tuple with the following elements:

+0. *timestamp*: Timestamp indicating when the data was captured; the timestamp is the number of seconds and fractions since 1970-01-01 00:00 of type *float*
+1. *sliced_lines*: Number of valid lines in the sliced buffer
+2. *raw_buffer*: Bytes object consecutively containing raw data of all captured VBI lines.
+(Length of a line can be queried via method `Zvbi.Capture.parameters()`_: element *bytes_per_line*.)
+   The element may also be *None* if the driver does not support raw data (e.g. DVB devices)
+3. *sliced_buffer*: Object of type *CaptureSlicedBuf*, containing data data of sliced lines.
+For efficiency the data is stored internally within a C structure, but can be accessed by Python either by using an iterator, or by sub-scripting with indices in range `[0 : cap_data.sliced_lines]`.
+However usually one just transparetnly forwards the *sliced_buffer* to `Zvbi.ServiceDec.decode()`_.

 Note: Depending on the driver, captured raw data may have to be copied from the capture buffer into the given buffer (e.g. for v4l2 streams which use memory mapped buffers.)
-It's generally more efficient to use one of the following "pull" interfaces, especially if you don't require access to raw data at all.
+It's generally more efficient to use one of the following "pull" interfaces.
+Also, if you don't require raw data it's even more efficient to use *pull_sliced()* or *read_sliced()*.

 Zvbi.Capture.pull_raw()
 -----------------------

 ::

-    cap.pull_raw(ref, timestamp, timeout_ms)
+    cap_data = cap.pull_raw(timeout_ms)

-Read a raw VBI frame from the capture context, which is returned in *ref* in form of a blessed reference to an internal buffer.
-The data remains valid until the next call to this or any other "pull" function.
+Read a raw VBI frame from the capture context, which is returned in form of an object of type *ZvbiCapture.Result*. **Note**: The returned *raw_buffer* remains valid only until the next call to this or any other *pull* function.

+The result of type *ZvbiCapture.Result* is a named tuple with the following elements:

+0. *timestamp*: Timestamp indicating when the data was captured; the timestamp is the number of seconds and fractions since 1970-01-01 00:00 of type *float*
+1. *sliced_lines*: Always set to zero here.
+2. *raw_buffer*: Object of type *Zvbi.CaptureRawBuf*, encapsulating a
+   reference to an internal buffer containing captured raw data.
+3. *sliced_buffer*: Always set to *None* here.

-The reference can be passed to the raw decoder function.
-If you need to process the data in Perl, use *read_raw()* instead.
-For all other cases *read_raw()* is more efficient as it may avoid copying the data.
+The *raw_buffer* can be passed to `Zvbi.RawDec.decode()`_.
+If you need to process the data by Python code, use `Zvbi.Capture.read_raw()`_ instead.
+(When processing raw data, *read_raw()* is more efficient as it may avoid copying the data out of the internal buffer into a Python object.)

-On success, the function returns in *timestamp* the capture instant in seconds and fractions since 1970-01-01 00:00 in double format.
-Parameter *timeout_ms* specifies the limit for waiting for data (in milliseconds.)
+Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the timeout, the function raises exception *Zvbi.CaptureError* with text indicating timeout.
+The same exception is raised upon error indications from the device.
 Note the function may fail if the device does not support reading data in raw format.

 Zvbi.Capture.pull_sliced()
 --------------------------

 ::

-    cap.pull_sliced(ref, n_lines, timestamp, timeout_ms)
+    cap_data = cap.pull_sliced(timeout_ms)

+Read a sliced VBI frame from the capture context, which is returned in form of an object of type *ZvbiCapture.Result*. **Note**: The returned *sliced_buffer* remains valid only until the next call to this or any other *pull* function.

 Read a sliced VBI frame from the capture context, which is returned in *ref* in form of a blessed reference to an internal buffer.
-The data remains valid until the next call to this or any other "pull" function.
-The reference can be passed to *get_sliced_line()* to process the data in Perl, or it can be passed to a `Zvbi.ServiceDec`_ decoder object.

-On success, the function returns in *timestamp* the capture instant in seconds and fractions since 1970-01-01 00:00 in double format and in *n_lines* the number of sliced lines in the buffer.
-Parameter *timeout_ms* specifies the limit for waiting for data (in milliseconds.)
+The result of type *ZvbiCapture.Result* is a named tuple with the following elements:

+0. *timestamp*: Timestamp indicating when the data was captured; the timestamp is the number of seconds and fractions since 1970-01-01 00:00 of type *float*
+1. *sliced_lines*: Number of valid lines in the sliced buffer
+2. *raw_buffer*: Always set to *None* here.
+3. *sliced_buffer*: Object of type *CaptureSlicedBuf*, encapsulating a reference to an internal buffer containing sliced data.
+   The data can be accessed by Python either by using an iterator, or by sub-scripting with indices in range `[0 : cap_data.sliced_lines]`.
+However usually one just transparetnly forwards the *sliced_buffer* to `Zvbi.ServiceDec.decode()`_.

+Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the timeout, the function raises exception *Zvbi.CaptureError* with text indicating timeout.
+The same exception is raised upon error indications from the device.
+Note the function may fail if the device does not support reading data in raw format.

 Zvbi.Capture.pull()
 -------------------

 ::

-    cap.pull(raw_ref, sliced_ref, sliced_lines, timestamp, timeout_ms)
+    cap_data = cap.pull(timeout_ms)

-This function is a combination of *pull_raw()* and *pull_sliced()*, i.e. returns blessed references to an internal raw data buffer in *raw_ref* and to a sliced data buffer in *sliced_ref*.
-For details on parameters see above.
+This function is a combination of *pull_raw()* and *pull_sliced()*, i.e. reads a VBI frame from the capture context and returns both the raw data and the results of "slicing" the raw data.  **Note**: The returned *raw_buffer* and *sliced_buffer* remain valid only until the next call to this or any other *pull* function.

-The following control functions work as described in the libzvbi documentation.
+The function returns an object of type *ZvbiCapture.Result*, which is a named tuple with the following elements:

+0. *timestamp*: Timestamp indicating when the data was captured; the timestamp is the number of seconds and fractions since 1970-01-01 00:00 of type *float*
+1. *sliced_lines*: Number of valid lines in the sliced buffer
+2. *raw_buffer*: Object of type *Zvbi.CaptureRawBuf*, encapsulating a
+   reference to an internal buffer containing captured raw data.
+   The element may also be *None* if the driver does not support raw data (e.g. DVB devices)
+3. *sliced_buffer*: Object of type *CaptureSlicedBuf*, encapsulating a reference to an internal buffer containing sliced data.
+   The data can be accessed by Python either by using an iterator, or by sub-scripting with indices in range `[0 : cap_data.sliced_lines]`.
+However usually one just transparetnly forwards the *sliced_buffer* to `Zvbi.ServiceDec.decode()`_.

+Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the timeout, the function raises exception *Zvbi.CaptureError* with text indicating timeout.
+The same exception is raised upon error indications from the device.
+Note the function may fail if the device does not support reading data in raw format.

 Zvbi.Capture.parameters()
 -------------------------

 ::

-    cap.parameters()
+    params = cap.parameters()

 Returns a dict object describing the physical parameters of the VBI source.
 This object can be used to initialize the raw decoder context described below.

 **Note**: For DVB devices this function only returns dummy parameters, as no "raw decoding" is performed in this case.
+In particular the sampling format will be zero, which is an invalid value.

 The dict has the following members: